janparisek/genetic-algorithm/README.md

 ## Takeaway
 ### Multithreading
 Further optimization may be made by using workers.
 This can be achieved by passing the fitness evaluation of `Protein`s into various threads.

+### Mutation base rate
+This part of the code needs improvement, since it's a bit messy.

+### Comments
+Yeah, it should be readable.